-The tentative exam schedule for the SSC CHSL 2021 exam has been published by SSC along with its Official Calendar.
-The SSC CHSL Tier-1 computer based online exam will be conducted from 12th to 27th April and 21st to 22nd May 2021 (only for candidates who have opted for examination centres in West Bengal).
+The tentative exam schedule for the SSC CHSL 2021 exam has been published by SSC on July 2, 2021 along with its Official Calendar.
+The SSC CHSL Tier-1 computer based online exam will be conducted from August 4 to 12, 2021 for left-over candidates.
 The Tier-2 exam date will be released later.
 Please note down the important dates related to SSC CHSL 2021 Exam:

 |SSC CHSL Notification||6th November 2020|

 |SSC CHSL Registration Process||6th November - 26th December2020|

 |SSC CHSL Tier-1 Answer Key||20th August 2021 (6 pm)|

 |SSC CHSL Exam Date 2021 (Tier-2)||To be notified soon|

 SSC has released the call letter and application status for SSC CHSL 2021 Tier-1 exam.
 All candidates can download their call letter from the link given below.

 The online application process for SSC CHSL 2021 exam was begun on 6th November 2020 post the release of its notification.
 The last date to apply online SSC CHSL 2021 Exam was 26th December 2020.